Our operations

 In our factory in Hungary, we drilled the first geothermal well, which aims to replace most of the natural gas used for heating, cooling and machine operations with renewable geothermal energy.

 In Billund, Denmark, we reduced total Scope 1 GHG emissions by phasing out natural gas and connecting to the district’s heating network, which is powered mainly by renewable energy.
-In 2024, we transitioned 11 buildings from gas heating to district heating, resulting in saving 1,064 tCO2e per year.
+In 2024, we transitioned 11 buildings from gas heating to district heating, resulting in a savings of 1,064 tCO2e per year.

-In Jiaxing, China, we captured and used excess heat from a newly installed chiller system to supply hot water for use in the factory in order to reduce our natural gas consumption.
+In Jiaxing, China, we captured and used excess heat from a newly installed chiller system to supply hot water for the factory, reducing our natural gas consumption.

 Investing in carbon-efficient projects